ssquadteam/GPFlags/README.md

 - Fixed a bug where `NoVineGrowth` would allow the growth of glow litchen, weeping vines, and twisting vines.
 - Fixed a bug where `AllowPvP` does not apply after a server restart.
 - Fixed a bug where `AllowPvP` could duplicate arrows.
+- Fixed a bug where `InfiniteArrows` could duplicate arrows.
 - Removed the ability for players to set messages with the NoEnter claimflag.
 My reasoning can be found in a pinned message in the [Birdflop Discord](https://discord.gg/MBdsxAR).